WeCodePixels/theia-sticky-sidebar/README.md

 ### minWidth

 The sidebar returns to normal if its width is below this value.
 Useful for responsive designs.
 Defaults to **0**.

+### disableOnResponsiveLayouts

+Try to detect responsive layouts automatically and disable the sticky functionality on smaller screens.
+More exactly, it detects when the container and the sidebar are moved one on top of the other, instead of showing up side-by-side.
+Defaults to **true**.

 ### defaultPosition